Home | About me | Contact | What's new | Privacy | Search

 Historical "Downtown Y" Interchange Photos

-Below are historical photos of the "Downtown Y" interchange of I-10 and I-35.
-These photos were compiled from a number of sources including old San Antonio-Bexar County Urban Transportation Study (SABCUTS) planning documents, the TxDOT photo library, the San Antonio TxDOT district office, and the personal collections of a former local Highway Department engineer.
+Below are historical photos of the "Downtown Y" interchange of I‑10 and I‑35 along with a brief history of the interchange.
+The photos were sourced from the TxDOT photo library, the San Antonio TxDOT district office, and San Antonio-Bexar County Urban Transportation Study (SABCUTS) planning documents.

 Click here to return to the historical photo galleries page.